markround/tiller/README.md

 # API
 There is a HTTP API provided for debugging purposes.
 This may be useful if you want a way of extracting and examining the configuration from a running container.
 Note that this is a *very* simple implementation, and should never be exposed to the internet or untrusted networks.
 Consider it as a tool to help debug configuration issues, and nothing more.
+Also see the "Gotchas" section if you experience any `Encoding::UndefinedConversionError` exceptions.

 ## Enabling
 You can enable the API by passing the `--api` (and optional `--api-port`) command-line arguments.
 Alternatively, you can also set these in `common.yaml` :